Join Lemons-Aid Learning

 If you’re ready to teach, mentor, design curriculum, and build an elementary program while working alongside content specialists who support your work, we’d love to hear from you.

 We’ve built something Christian parents desperately need: Evidence-based education that never compromises biblical truth.
-Our kids learn to see God’s hand in history, His design in science, His beauty in literature.
+Our students learn to see God’s hand in history, His design in science, His beauty in literature.

 What You’ll Actually Do